nigussetigist/nigussetigist/README.md

 I am Tigist Nigusse/
 daddy's girl
 **nigussetigist/nigussetigist** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
-Here are some ideas to get you started:
+Here are some ideas to get you started: be bositive

 - 🔭 I’m currently working on MOHA soft drinks company
 - 🌱 I’m currently learning data science and AI